hashbang/podcast/README.md

 - Hacking your friends and coworkers (responsibly!)
 - Is "Digital Soverignty" achievable, or worth it?
 - Immutable wealth - Operating without a government
+- Blockchain and Cryptocurrency
+  - [Nugbase](https://github.com/nugbase), [FlowerPatch](https://flowerpatch.app/explorer), and growing weed on the ethereum blockchain
+  - Protecting Digital Assets with a hardware wallet -- closed and opensource solutions

 # Tools